nkorsakov-tw/qa.md/test-plan.md

   Note: If you have set the Work Start Time in Back Office settings, the X Report will be scheduled to start from this time.
 Confirm this.

 - Open the Z-X Report.
-    + Ensure that Turnover matches Payments.
+- Ensure that Turnover matches Payments.
-    + Open the VAT calculator and validate the VAT values in this Z-X Report.
+- Open the VAT calculator (e.g. [this one](https://badrequest.ru/vat_calculator/)) and validate the VAT values in this Z-X Report.
-    + Confirm the numbers related to turnover, both by waiter and by payment method.
+- Confirm the numbers related to turnover, both by waiter and by payment method.
-    + Verify that VAT for 'Modifiers' is calculated based on the groups to which the modifier articles belong, not the groups of the articles that include these modifiers.
+- Verify that VAT for 'Modifiers' is calculated based on the groups to which the modifier articles belong, not the groups of the articles that include these modifiers.
-    + Ensure that articles with secondary VAT are categorized correctly, with the appropriate VAT level.
+- Ensure that articles with secondary VAT are categorized correctly, with the appropriate VAT level.
-    + Confirm that special articles are placed in the correct group with the corresponding VAT level.
+- Confirm that special articles are placed in the correct group with the corresponding VAT level.
 Note: Special articles should be assigned to the "native department" that was first associated with the article.
-    + Review other values, such as VAT deductions, for accuracy.
+- Review other values, such as VAT deductions, for accuracy.

 #### Location Report